rrcobb/backgammon/Readme.md

 - if the evaluation function is really quick, then no worries
 - but if it is not, if we need to look deep into a game tree, then generating the moves themselves is actually pretty key!

-Is there low-hanging fruit for making things faster? e.g. representation changes to stop all the array shuffling
+Is there low-hanging fruit for making things faster?
+- representation changes to stop all the array shuffling
+- reimplement in a compiled lang / interface to the js API of the game

 Qs:
 - how long are we allowed to take to pick move?
 (1s limit?
 5s limit? more?)
 - what are the kinds of search strategies we want to use?

+## Testing

+it'd be a nice thing to do, to fuzz-test the different games

 ## Reading